 That’s why it’s important to be proactive.
 According to our 2020 State of Email Report, Fall Edition, only 70% of marketers use spam filter testing before sending emails, but of those, only about one-quarter do so often enough.

 Ultimately, there’s no magic solution or list of spam trigger words to avoid that’ll get you out of the junk folder.
 But if you properly authenticate your emails, grow your email list with explicit consent, and put your subscribers at the center of everything you do, you’re already well on your way into the inbox—and the hearts of your subscribers.

 We’ve got some great tips to help you get started:

-Have any questions or comments?
-We welcome them below.
-And please share this article (for the love of email!) to help us put an end to the myth of spam trigger words.
+Please share this article (for the love of email!) to help us put an end to the myth of spam trigger words.